A multi-centre prospective trial for lung cancer screening

 The far reaching scale of the clinical trial

-Led by Professor Robert Rintoul at Papworth Hospital near Cambridge UK, the study investigators are recognised experts in lung cancer at some of Europe’s leading hospitals and clinics.
+Led by Dr Robert Rintoul at Papworth Hospital near Cambridge UK, the study investigators are recognised experts in lung cancer at some of Europe’s leading hospitals and clinics.
+Clinical sites across 5 different countries are participating in the clinical trial.